-A good cookie sheet makes a difference too
+A good cookie sheet makes a huge difference!

-The heavier the better, as a heavy sheet will distribute the heat evenly and gradually.
+You will immediately see that difference in the finished cookies!
+The heavier the better, as a heavy cookie sheet will distribute the heat evenly and gradually.
 Do not expect the same wonderful results with disposable foil cookie sheets.

 These chocolate chip cookies have recently won Best Recipe award in a health and nutrition site called Health Castle.
 Upon reading this, my friend Eve wrote me: “May your delicious cookies—we can attest to how delicious they are—melt in the mouths of millions with nary a hint on the hips!”
 Amen!

-- 2 eggs (if you can't have eggs: 2 tablespoons flax meal mixed with 1/3 cup warm water)
+- 2 eggs (only if you can’t have eggs: 2 tablespoons flax meal mixed with 1/3 cup warm water)

 - 1 tablespoon vanilla extract